zvici/millionaire/README.md

 ## 🧠 Features

 - ✅ 15 random questions loaded from a local JSON file
-- ✅ Clean UI with glassmorphism effect using `glassEffect`
 - ✅ Multiple-choice question layout (A, B, C, D)
 - ✅ Score updates based on prize level
 - ✅ 3 lifelines: